Know Your Stats - PSAT/SAT

 - What is SAT Test Day?

 - DCPS offers the PSAT and the SAT to students FREE of charge at their home school during the fall and the spring.
-SY18-19 In-School Test Dates:
+The PSAT will be a digital test starting in the Fall of 2023 followed by the SAT in the Spring of 2024.
+SY23-24 In-School Test Dates:

-Questions about SAT Test Day should be directed to your school's Test Coordinator.
-You may also contact firstname.lastname@example.org.
+Questions about SAT Test Day should be directed to your school's testing coordinator.
+Homeschool students interested in testing should reach out directly to Christina Rivers, at firstname.lastname@example.org.

 - How Do I Prepare for the SAT?

 - The College Board states that the best way to get ready for the SAT is to take challenging courses, study hard, and read and write in and outside of the classroom.
 Cramming and short-term prep can’t substitute for hard work in school.
 The PSAT/NMSQT® is one of the best ways to begin preparing for the SAT, because it covers the same subjects under timed conditions.
 It is important for you to know your PSAT and SAT scores and do everything you can to increase them.
-To maximize your potential, utilize the Following College Board Approved SAT Preparation Tools:
+To maximize your potential, utilize the following PSAT/SAT Preparation Tools:

 - Resources for Students and Test Coordinators

-- For Students: For Test Coordinators For questions around general SAT administration, visit the FAQ page or contact Dylan Hart-Medina.
+- For Students: For Test Coordinators For questions around general SAT administration, visit the FAQ page or contact Christina Rivers.